danivalle27/BTP_EXP_BR/exercises/ex0/README.md

 Documentation can be found here: https://docs.tricentis.com/tosca-cloud/en-us/content/admin_guide/downloads_and_installations.htm

+## Select the browser you will use for reference, documentation, opening Tosca Cloud and the one you will open the application to be tested (SUT)

+This is so scanning the application is seamless.
+For instance:

+1- Edge for GitHub, Tosca
+2- Chrome for the SUT

+For this exercise, we will use this setup.

-## Open the GitHub Repository in a Browser
+## Open the GitHub Repository on a separate browser window

 This is needed to seperate the instructions from the recording.
 It will make life easier then.
-Any browser can be used but these instructions are for Edge or Chrome.

 ## Install Browser Extension